 Why It Is Done

 CPAP is the most effective nonsurgical treatment for obstructive sleep apnea.
-It is the first treatment choice for adults and the most widely used.
+It's the first treatment choice for adults and is the most widely used.

 How Well It Works